katherinechen912/CV/index.md

 ### Undergraduate researcher
 `2015`
-__Copyright Awareness and Media Download Behavior among College Students in China__
+__Copyright Awareness and Media Download Behavior among Students in China__
 > Administered a questionnaire, analyzing data in SPSS using frequency, crosstab, and correlation methods.

 > Generated a report on China's copyright evolution, intellectual property, and media piracy.